 ANSWERS TO YOUR QUESTIONS

-Q: Am I required to submit an ACT or SAT test score for the 2021 recruitment cycle?
+Q: Am I required to submit an ACT or SAT test score?

-A: Due to the uncertainty of future test dates and availability of standardized tests in the 2021 admissions cycle, The University of Akron has made submitting test scores optional as part of its holistic review of applications for the 2021 admissions cycle (2021 spring, summer or fall semesters).
+A: The University of Akron has made submitting test scores optional as part of its holistic review of applications for admission.

 - Applicants who have taken the ACT or SAT and feel their scores reflect their abilities should submit them for admission and merit scholarship consideration.